nstudt/corpin-emr/readme.md

-#Corpin EMR
+# Corpin EMR
-##Responsive Healthcare for the Philippines
+## Responsive Healthcare for the Philippines

 Corpin EMR is designed as an offline-first EMR applicaiton with a number of extensions to facilitate small clinics in the rural Philippines.
 All core features are vailable without and internet connection.

 Corpin EMR was inspired by HospitalRun in that HospitalRun was intended to serve rural hospitals that had poor or no Internet connectons.
 The problem with HospitalRun however, was that (besides no working), the entire application was wound into Ember, so there's not chance of ever moving it forward.
 Corpin EMR uses pretty classic coding techniques, so it's easy to morph and seperate the portions of the MVC.

 Corpin EMR is designed to work the way the local doctors do without making them think about the technology.
-If a physician is in the clinic, then the applicaiton will find any wireless printers and automatically sync to the Cloud server.
+If a physician is in the clinic, then the applicaiton will find any wireless printers and automatically sync to the Cloud.
 When the doctor is out in the field without Internet, records and SOAP notes are always available.

-###Features
+### Features
 - Secure ACL access to data (not yet implemented).
 - Patient management.
 (CRUD)
 - Encoded (digital) and scanned-paper records management.